7 Ways to Increase your Facebook Likes [Guide]

 Method #1 to Increase Facebook Likes: Contests

 Facebook contests are the easiest way to get people excited and draw new users in as Fans.
-The lure of a big prize (one that’s relevant to your specific target market) makes it a no-brainer for your target customers to “Like” your Page and become your Fan.
+The lure of a big prize (one that’s relevant to your specific target market) makes it an easy ask for your target customers to also “Like” your Page and become your Fan.

 How does a contest get people to “Like” your Facebook Page and become a Fan?

-Check out an example of a Like-gate below:
+Check out an example of a “Like” Popup below from Adventure Canada:

 Coupons are a great (and ever-green) promotion.
 Something small like a 10% off coupon gives people an incentive to buy while keeping your margins (relatively) intact.
 The optimal way to use coupons though is to have them require an action to access them (that does not require much work).